zivz/weatherapp_codelab/codelab.md

 * Open `info.plist`
 * Add a new key named `Privacy - Location When In Use Usage Description`
 * Add a value that will represent the message we want to show the user.
-> We need your location to give you relevant, up-to-date weather information.
+"We need your location to give you relevant, up-to-date weather information."

 #### Location Manager Delegate
 Now, that we have the user's permission, how can we tell our `WeatherVC` that our location was authorized?